 2. Receiving a W-2:

 At the end of the year, you’ll receive a W-2 form from your employer.
 The W-2 summarizes your annual earnings and the taxes withheld.
+An employer will have their bookkeeper issue these for each of their employees by January 30th.
 This form is essential for filing your tax return, as it provides necessary information about your income and taxes already paid.

 Employees have their taxes withheld from their paychecks throughout the year, covering federal income tax, Social Security, and Medicare.
-When filing your personal tax return, the information from your W-2 helps determine if you owe additional taxes or are eligible for a refund.
+If you live in a state with state tax, you may see that withheld as well.
+Here in Florida, we don’t have to worry about state tax.
+When filing your personal tax return on April 14th, the information from your W-2 helps determine if you owe additional taxes or are eligible for a refund.

 4. Expense Deductions: